LibraryCarpentry/lc-python-intro/episodes/03-types-conversion.md

 :::::::::::::::::::::::::::::::::::::::: keypoints

-- Every value has a type.
+- Every object has a type.
-- Use the built-in function `type` to find the type of a value.
+- Use the built-in function `type` to find the type of an object.
-- Types control what operations can be done on values.
+- Types control what operations can be done on objects.
 - Strings can be added and multiplied.
-- Strings have a length (but numbers don't).
+- Strings have a length but numbers don't.
-- Must convert numbers to strings or vice versa when operating on them.
+- You have to convert numbers to strings or vice versa when operating on them.
-- Can mix integers and floats freely in operations.
+- You can mix integers and floats freely in operations.
 - Variables only change value when something is assigned to them.

 ::::::::::::::::::::::::::::::::::::::::::::::::::